Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 \section{ADAP code modules on volatile partitioning}

 We describe here the aspects of the ADAP code related to distributing volatiles between the core, mantle and atmosphere as well as the structure and cooling rate of the outgassed atmosphere and accreted gas envelope.
 The interior heating and composition evolution model of ADAP is described in Paper I. The atmospheric composition is simplified to consist of the molecules H$_2$O, CO$_2$, H$_2$, CO, O$_2$ and N$_2$.
 These molecules are assumed to be stored as H$_2$O, CO$_2$ and N$_2$ within the mantle and core of the growing planet.
 The oxygen fugacity of the magma ocean sets the speciation of H (H$_2$O or H$_2$) and C (CO$_2$ and CO) as they outgas to the atmosphere.
+We include additionally the evaporation under very hot conditions of non-volatile silicates from the magma ocean.

 The terrestrial planets grow massive enough inside the protoplanetary disc to attract a significant hydrostatic envelope of hydrogen and helium gas \citep{Stokl+etal2016,Johansen+etal2021}.
 This envelope adds additional thermal blanketing to the surface and therefore must be included in the calculations.